-18 PG&E 2021 WMP Update at 649.
+&lt;sup>18 PG&E 2021 WMP Update at 649.

-19 SCE 2021 WMP Update at 266.
+&lt;sup>19 SCE 2021 WMP Update at 266.

-20 SCE 2021 WMP Update at 265.
+&lt;sup>20 SCE 2021 WMP Update at 265.

-21 PacifiCorp 2021 WMP Update at 44-45 and 164-165.
+&lt;sup>21 PacifiCorp 2021 WMP Update at 44-45 and 164-165.

-22 SDG&E 2021 WMP Update at 274-275.
+&lt;sup>22 SDG&E 2021 WMP Update at 274-275.

-23 PacifiCorp 2021 WMP Update at 63 and 120.
+&lt;sup>23 PacifiCorp 2021 WMP Update at 63 and 120.

-24 PacifiCorp 2021 WMP Update at 161-162.
+&lt;sup>24 PacifiCorp 2021 WMP Update at 161-162.

-25 SDG&E 2021 WMP Update at 275.
+&lt;sup>25 SDG&E 2021 WMP Update at 275.

-PacifiCorp, and Liberty use herbicides.26 Like tree growth regulators, the WSAB is concerned about the impact of herbicides on the environment.
-Utilities must provide more information on herbicide use because herbicides generally kill all the vegetation treated and has cumulative impacts on ecological and human health.
+PacifiCorp, Liberty, PG&E, and SDG&E use herbicides.
+Like tree growth regulators, the WSAB is concerned about the impact of herbicides on the environment.
+Utilities must provide more information on herbicide use because herbicide generally kills all the vegetation treated and has cumulative impacts on ecological and human health.
 Additionally, the dead vegetation that remains must be cleared.
 When all vegetation is cleared, there are opportunities for new plants to grow, especially grass, which tends to be more flammable than woody vegetation.

-It could be useful for the WSD to understand the chemical composition of tree growth regulators and herbicides, the volume, where and over how big of an area, and with what frequency they are applied.
+It could be useful for the WSD to understand the chemical composition of tree growth, regulators, and herbicides, the volume, where and over how big of an area, and with what frequency they are applied.
 Further, the SMJUs should explain why these mitigation measures were chosen over other solutions.
-The WMPs should explain whether vegetation is cleared after the application of herbicides.
+The WMPs should describe whether vegetation is cleared after the application of herbicides.

 Utility defensible space programs.
 Liberty is working with other local partners on its Forest Resilience Corridors project, where it employs vegetation management practices that go above and beyond the minimum requirements of General Order 95, Rule 35.
 These corridors appear to be appropriate in this service territory, where there are more conifer forests, compared to other regions in California.
 Treatments vary depending upon the distance from the power line.
 Within 15 feet of power lines, Liberty removes shrubs that are greater than or equal to 18 inches in height, and defect trees that could hit or grow into utility infrastructure.
 Within 175 feet of power lines, Liberty removes trees with the potential to strike due to defects, reduces fuels, and thins trees.
 Consideration should be given to avoid removing too much green and woody biomass, especially woody shrubs.
 The removal of all shrubs that are taller than 18 inches could have negative consequences.
 If low-growing, low-flammability plants are cleared, it will be difficult to maintain those areas without the encroachment of flammable flashy fuels.
 Invasive grasses that establish in the open space are much more flammable than many woody shrubs, and thus the clearance of woody shrubs could result in the opposite of the desired effect.
-SCE, for example is taking the opposite approach and is planting low-growing shrubs underneath lines and assets to serve as ember catchers to prevent the invasion of flammable grasses in these areas.27 The WSAB recommends SCE's approach for all utilities.
+SCE, for example is taking the opposite approach and is planting low-growing shrubs underneath lines and assets to serve as ember catchers to prevent the invasion of flammable grasses in these areas.
+The WSAB recommends SCE's approach for all utilities.